 The graduate program courses measure learning outcomes in multiple ways.
 Evaluation measures center around the strands of critical thinking, research, nursing process, leadership, and communication, teaching/learning, and professionalism.
-Only one course in the program may have a grade of "C".
-Course grade calculations vary by course.
+Only one course in the program may have a grade of "C." Course grade calculations vary by course and must have the Graduate Program Review Committee approval.
 Detailed course grade calculations are indicated in each course syllabus.